 How Can You Incorporate Avocados Into Your Diet?

 Enjoy the nutty flavor of avocados, a fleshy fruit classified as a botanical fruit, in various creative ways.
-Avocados can be eaten raw, and they provide a plentiful supply of healthy fats, fiber, vitamins, and minerals, contributing to overall well-being.
+Avocados can be eaten raw.
 You can eat avocado by adding it to your meals in the following creative ways:

 Avocado Toast